-Shuja Jamal - Head of Advocacy and Communications
+Shuja Jamal - Head of Policy, Advocacy and Communications

 Shuja Jamal is a researcher and former senior Afghan civil servant.
 He served as the director-general for international relations and regional cooperation at the Afghan National Security Council, where he helped manage Afghanistan’s security partnerships.
 He also served as director for peace and civilian protection and handled Afghanistan’s policy portfolio on international sanctions, including those of the UN Security Council and the US against Taliban, Al-Qaeda, and ISIS.